mail2sada/Golang-Batch2/01_Overview/README.md

     every go file belongs to a package
     */

-        package main // this file belongs to main package.
+        package main // this go source belongs to main package.

         import "fmt" // fmt package is imported, so that it functionalities can be used